 How do I submit a claim for orthodontia expenses?

-You must submit the FSA claim form in Take Action, along with receipt of payment to PayFlex.
+You must submit the FSA claim form and receipt of payment to PayFlex.
 Orthodontia claims will not be reimbursed through Auto Pay.

 If I'm a U.S. citizen working outside of the United States, can I receive reimbursement from my health care FSA?

 Yes, your eligible health care expenses are reimbursable.
-Simply submit the FSA claim form in Take Action.
+Simply submit the FSA claim form.
 If you pay in foreign currency, please indicate the currency so PayFlex can complete the conversion.